Leadership

 Janet Hollingsworth

-Janet, who will serve as Director of the Fabrication Center, brings to The Metro decades of experience in maker education informed by a diverse background in structural engineering, woodworking, librarianship, and education.
+Janet, Director of the Fabrication Center, brings to The Metro decades of experience in maker education informed by a diverse background in structural engineering, woodworking, librarianship, and education.
 Janet co-founded BLDG 61, a nationally recognized makerspace at the Boulder Public Library in 2016, where she developed programs blending creative education, machine access, and social impact, serving over 25,000 patrons annually.
 Janet’s experience in leading efforts to give people of all backgrounds, ages, and skill levels access to creative technologies will inform her work as she seeks to enable community members to discover new pathways and address local challenges through the power of making.

 Most recently, as Vice President of STEAM and Innovation at The Possible Zone, Janet advanced STEAM opportunities for high school students in Boston, bridging industry and research partnerships with organizations like MIT Media Lab, Harvard, Converse, National Grid, and more.
 At The Possible Zone, Janet oversaw the operations, programming, and strategic initiatives of the fabrication lab.
 A new local resident, she’s thrilled to be making the Hudson Valley her home.